5 signs you have a fear of intimacy (and what to do about it)

 Fear of intimacy often develops from past experiences, like breakups or emotional unavailability from partners or loved ones.
 It can also come from how secure and confident you are in yourself and in your relationships.

-5 signs of fear of intimacy in a relationship
+5 signs of being afraid of intimacy in a relationship

-1. Avoiding physical closeness: Shying away from physical touch like hugging or holding hands, even with people you care about, may be a sign of a fear of intimacy.
+Avoiding physical closeness: Shying away from physical touch like hugging or holding hands, even with people you care about, may be a sign of being afraid of intimacy.

 The good news is that a fear of intimacy can be treated, so don't worry if you’re currently struggling.
 There’s hope for building closer, more fulfilling relationships, and it usually involves one of our favorites — therapy.